yorkbill/get-support/faq.md

 1. Click the **Download** icon ![Download icon](../icons/download.svg "Download").
 1. Sort, filter, or search in your spreadsheet to view the cases for a specific user.

+## Can I create a support case if my account was deactivated?
+{: #support-case-deactivated}
+{: faq}

+If your account is deactivated, you have 30 days to log in to the console and [create a support case](/docs/get-support?topic=get-support-open-case&interface=ui).
+If you can't access your account, you can create a support case by completing the [Create an Account, Login or Billing Request](https://watson.service-now.com/x_ibmwc_open_case_app.do#!/create) form.

 ## Do watchlists apply account-wide or to a specific case?
 {: #watchlist-specific}